-Perfect for a quick after-school snack, or serve as a simple dessert with custard.
+Perfect for a quick after-school snack, or serve as a simple dessert with custard or cream.

 These super-simple apple and blackberry turnovers make use of seasonal blackberries and cooking apples in this easy fruity bake.
 Using store-bought puff pastry means they are really quick to make too.

 ✔️ Why should you try it?

-- Ready Rolled Puff Pastry - I always keep ready-rolled puff pastry in my freezer, ready to pull out at short notice to make recipes like these turnovers, savoury pinwheels, Nutella swirls, sausage rolls and tarts.
+- Ready Rolled Puff Pastry - I always keep ready-rolled puff pastry in my freezer, ready to pull out at short notice to make these turnovers, as well as other recipes like savoury pinwheels, Nutella swirls, sausage rolls and tarts.

 - Bramley Apples - I'm lucky to have a Bramley apple tree in my garden, which keeps me well-stocked with apples through the year.
 Any cooking apple can be used, or a tart Granny Smith apple.

 - Cinnamon - Provides a warming flavour to the turnovers.

 - Light Brown Sugar - Cooking apples need a little bit of sugar to help sweeten them.
 I like using light brown sugar as it gives the turnovers a lovely caramel flavour.

-- Egg and demerara sugar to glaze (optional) - Not absolutely necessary but I like the glossy sheen the egg wash gives the baked pastry.
+- Egg and demerara sugar to glaze (optional) - I like the glossy sheen the egg wash gives the baked pastry.

 One: Peel and chop the cooking apples and place them in a bowl with the blackberries, cinnamon and sugar.
 Give it a good mix.

 Two: Use a saucer or 10cm cookie cutter to stamp out rounds of puff pastry.
 Place a spoonful of the mixture into the middle of each pastry circle.